iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > I find as others have said not getting notified.
 I would also like to see the areas in which covid is reported and numbers.
 This app seems pretty useless.
 I hope we as coloradoans aren't having to pay for this.
 It's clearly broken and doesn't work.
 Going to delete hate wasting space on my phone.<br> :date: __2020-12-31 15:47:12__

 > No instructions on how to upload a positive test result to the app.
 Just "Enter verification code" ???
 Where does THAT come from?
 No instructions on how to proceed from this point.
 How is this app going to help anyone if you can't upload your test results.<br> :date: __2020-12-30 16:31:33__

-> I am so angry.
-I cannot share my covid test results bc I dont know what a covid verification code is.
-Seriously what the hell is that?
-I cannot find any info from this app on what that is nor how to find my own.
-It should be obvious!
-You should explain what that is!
-If you can't share a negative result then state that!<br> :date: __2020-12-30 03:55:33__

-> I was around 4 people who tested positive.
-I never did get a notification.<br> :date: __2020-12-30 01:19:51__

-> Scores of people not being able to get codes to report their positivity is really unacceptable.
-Colorado deserves better this many months into things.<br> :date: __2020-12-29 07:03:46__

-> Didn't work at all.<br> :date: __2020-12-27 21:59:24__

-> Not only is this app so poorly used by the populous to warn you against infection, it also prevented me from warning others about my positive diagnosis.
-I get that the government takes off holidays, the disease did not.
-I did everything right, and tried to warn others through the app, however the government has not given me a code I need to warn anyone else.
-Another shining example of wasted money.
-If I have to wait a week or more for a contact tracer to give me a code, what's the point?<br> :date: __2020-12-27 08:20:21__

-> The app appears useless.
-I tested + .
-When I try to enter the result, it asks for one time verification code.
-After extensive searching, I was unable to learn how to get the verification code.<br> :date: __2020-12-25 19:53:51__